Skip to content

 Embedded Applicability: High

-• A purely compile-time feature with zero runtime overhead, suitable for resource-constrained environments
+• Pure compile-time feature with zero runtime overhead, suitable for resource-constrained environments.

-• Constraint-driven design catches type errors at compile time, preventing undefined behavior (UB) on the target board
+• Constraint-driven design intercepts type errors at compile time, avoiding undefined behavior on the target board.

-• Standard library concepts (such as std::integral, std::same_as) can directly constrain the interfaces of hardware register wrapper types
+• Standard library concepts (such as std::integral, std::floating_point) can directly constrain interfaces of hardware register wrapper types.

-• Error messages are significantly shortened, greatly accelerating the development and debugging cycle of low-level template libraries
+• Significantly shortens error messages, accelerating the development and debugging cycle of low-level template libraries.

 Compiler Support